Bill would ban signature gathering at polling places in Maine

 “Sometimes signature gatherers are very, very aggressive,” Dunlap said.
 “They take things right to the very edge and it causes issues.”

-Although local election officials can always expel people who are being disruptive or breaking existing laws that protect voter privacy, officials often don’t want to be perceived as, “the heavies,” Dunlap said.
+Although local election officials can always expel people who are being disruptive or breaking existing laws that protect voter privacy, officials often don’t want to be perceived as “the heavies,” Dunlap said.
 He added that the Legislature has previously reviewed bills that would tighten up the restrictions for the state’s polling places.

-“This is not new, this is a response to complaints we get from town clerks and voters themselves who complain to the heavens about this,” Dunlap said.
+“This is not new; this is a response to complaints we get from town clerks and voters themselves who complain to the heavens about this,” Dunlap said.

-Among other changes the bill, L.D.
+Among other changes, the bill, L.D.
 1726, would repeal a provision of law allowing for collection of signatures in the voting place and replaces restrictions on political activities occurring within 250 feet of the voting place.

 The new restrictions would ban several activities from within 50 feet of the entrance to the polling place and require a 50-foot activity-free pathway from a parking area or drop-off point to the polling place entrance, according to a summary of the bill.